The world today is causing humankind uncertainty. But don't you think this has been the case since day one?

 What Emergency Foods to Stockpile

-Since many emergency foods listed below have prolonged expiration dates, you can store them away for a long time.
+Many emergency foods listed below have prolonged expiration dates, so they can be stored for a long time.

 Recommendations on how much food is in your stockpile depend on 3-14 days' worth of food.

-List everything you have in your supply and check the expiration dates every six to a year to keep things new.
+List everything in your supply and check the expiration dates every six to a year to keep things new.

 1. Bottled water